 Come with me to Brazil in 1979.

-We'll go 270 miles down from of the mouth of the Amazon river.
+We're going 270 miles down the Amazon river.

-A kid is splashing around a muddy riverbank when he finds a shiny object about the size of a dime.
+Splashing around on a muddy riverbank, a child discovers a shiny object the size of a dime.

 By January 1980, it was at $850 per ounce.